jonelantha/react-responsive-pagination/packages/docs/content/custom-styled-pagination/index.md

 ## Custom Styles Guide

-The three css examples below show how custom styles can be created for [react-responsive-pagination](https://www.npmjs.com/package/react-responsive-pagination) - these examples should make a good starting point for custom styles.
+The css examples below show how custom styles can be created for [react-responsive-pagination](https://www.npmjs.com/package/react-responsive-pagination) - these examples should make a good starting point for custom styles.

 For a full list of suggested css selectors to target, see [Selector Reference](#selector-reference)